MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-build-rag.md

     python create_search_index.py
     ```

-1. Once the script is run, you can view your newly created index in the **Data + indexes** page of your Azure AI Studio project.
-For more information, see [How to build and consume vector indexes in Azure AI Studio](../how-to/index-add.md).
+1. Once the script is run, you can view your newly created index in the **Data + indexes** page of your Azure AI Foundry project.
+For more information, see [How to build and consume vector indexes in Azure AI Foundry portal](../how-to/index-add.md).

 1. If you run the script again with the same index name, it creates a new version of the same index.